+-M[(type)]logical_range=physical_range

-Syntax -M[(ty -M[(type)]logical_range=physical_range Parameters type Specifies the memory type for all segments if applicable for the target processor.
+type Specifies the memory type for all segments if applicable for the target processor.
 If omitted it defaults to UNTYPED. range start-end The range starting at start and ending at end . [start-end]count+offset Specifies count ranges, where the first is from start to end , the next is from start+offset to end+offset , and so on.
-The +offset part is optional, and defaults to the length of the range. [start-end]/pagesize Specifies the entire range from start to end , divided into pages of size and alignment pagesize .
-Note : The start and end of the range do not have to coincide with a page boundary.
+The +offset part is optional, and defaults to the length of the range. [start-end]/pagesize Specifies the entire range from start to end, divided into pages of size and alignment pagesize.
+Note: The start and end of the range do not have to coincide with a page boundary.

-Description Logical addresses ar used in all other XLI in the output object XLINK can do logical to physical address translation on output for some output formats.
+Description XLINK can do logical to physical address translation on output for some output formats.
 Logical addresses are the addresses as seen by the program, and these are the addresses used in all other XLINK command line options.
-Normally these addresses are also used in the output object files, but by using the $-M$ option, a mapping from the logical addresses to physical addresses, as used in the output object file, is established.
+Normally these addresses are also used in the output object files, but by using the -M option, a mapping from the logical addresses to physical addresses, as used in the output object file, is established.

-Each occurrence of $-M$ defines a linear mapping from a list of logical address ranges to a list of physical address ranges, in the order given, byte by byte.
+Each occurrence of -M defines a linear mapping from a list of logical address ranges to a list of physical address ranges, in the order given, byte by byte.

-Several -M command d line options can be given to establish a more complex mapping.
+Several -M command line options can be given to establish a more complex mapping.

-ts, primarily the simple formats with no e currently supported formats:
+The -M option only supports some output formats, primarily the simple formats with no debug information.
+The following list shows the currently supported formats:

 aomf80196 ELF pentica-b

 aomf8051 extended-tekhex pentica-c

 aomf8096 hp-code pentica-d

 ashling intel-extended rca

 ashling-6301 intel-standard symbolic

 ashling-64180 millenium ti7000

 ashling-6801 motorola typed

 ashling-8080 mpds-code zax

 ashling-8085 mpds-symb

 ashling-z80 pentica-a

 Example I The command:

--M0-FF,200-3FF= 1000-11FF,1400-14FF
+-M0-FF,200-3FF=100 0-11FF,1400-14FF

-will define the follow will define the following mapping:
+will define the following g mapping:

-Logical address Physic cal address
+Logical address Phys sical add ress

-0x00-0xFF 0x10 00-0x10FF

-0x200-0x2FF 0x11 00-0x11FF

-0x300-0x3FF 0x14 00-0x14FF
+0x00-0xFF 0x1 L000-0: x10FF

+0x200-0x2FF 0x1 L100-0: x11FF

+0x300-0x3FF 0x1 L400-0: x14FF

-Table 9: Mapping logical to physical addresses (example)
+Table 9: Mapping logical to ph ysical addresses (example)

-Example I tems.
-The following example assumes a

-Address translation can be useful in banked systems.
-The following example assumes a code bank at address 0×8000 of size 0×4000 , replicated 4 times, occupying a single physical ROM.
+Example I Address translation can be useful in banked systems.
+The following example assumes a code bank at address 0x8000 of size 0x4000, replicated 4 times, occupying a single physical ROM.
 To define all the banks using physically contiguous addresses in the output file, the following command is used:

--P(CODE)BANKED=[8000-BFFF]4+10000 // Place banked code -M(CODE)[8000-BFFF]4+10000=10000 // Single ROM at 0x10000
+00-BFFF]4+10000 // Place banked code]4+10000=10000 // Single ROM at 0x10000

 -N

+Syntax N filename[,filename] me,filename,...]

+Description Use this option to specify that all content in one or more files is treated as if it had the root attribute.
+This means that it is included in the application whether or not it is referenced from the rest of the application.

+content in a non-reference linker options -A myFil es will still be removed at link time if they are not referenced, so root on-referenced module will not be included in the application.
+Use the -A myFile.r99 and -N myFile.r99 at the same time to make sure that the file are kept and that all content in the file is treated as root.